ciscoheat/superforms-web/src/routes/concepts/snapshots/+page.md

 ## Test it out

 Modify the form below without submitting, then click the browser back button and then forward again.
 The form should be restored to its intermediate state.
-The [taintedMessage](/concepts/tainted) option is also set to `null`, to avoid a dialog when navigating elsewhere.

 <Form {form} {errors} {enhance} {message} {reset} />